phpcompose/compose/docs/views-and-pages.md

 ## Layouts

-Layouts are standard Plates layouts:
+Layouts are standard templates (compatible with the built-in engine and the Plates bridge):

 ```php
 <!-- templates/layouts/app.phtml -->